ARC Presentations and Publications

 Presentations and Publications

 ARC associates are actively involved in research, both for ARC-related projects and personal areas of interest.
 Below are a few selected publications and presentations ARC associates have been involved in regarding ARC as a program and its vertical practicum structure.

 - Feeser, K. M., Neuhoff, E. M., Palmer, J. C., Narusis, J. D., Gilson, N., Jaffe, H., Morrison, M. M., & Kowalchuk, R. K. (2015, October).
 Applied Research Consultants: A vertical practicum model for graduate assessment and evaluation training.
-Paper presented to the 2nd Annual Assessment Conference, Southern Illinois University, Carbondale, IL.
+Southern Illinois University Assessment Conference.
+Paper presented at the Second Annual Assessment Conference, Southern Illinois University, Carbondale, IL.

 - Hamel, M. G., Hamel, R. P., Neuhoff, E. M., Narusis, J. D., Palmer, J. C., Thompson, I., & Kowalchuk, R. K. (2014, October).
-SIU Applied Research Consultants: Assessment services and external evaluation.
+Applied Research Consultants: Assessment services and external evaluation.
+Southern Illinois University Assessment Conference.
 Paper presented at the Inaugural Annual Assessment Conference, Southern Illinois University, Carbondale, IL.

 - McKillip, J. (1986).
 Applied Research Consultants (ARC): The consulting firm as a model for applied research training.
 Evaluation Practice, 7(4), 37-40.